How to test the iOS accessibility

 To understand how this feature works, it's highly recommended to watch the example in this WWDC 2017 video that is detailed in the WWDC part of this site.

-Tests should be made with devices having different screen sizes (iPhone5SE, iPhoneX and iPhone8Plus for instance) in order to imperatively check every page.
+Tests should be made with devices having different screen sizes in order to imperatively check every page.

 Three zoom levels must be particularly scanned to determine the visual behavior at extremes: